Crochet cotton washcloths make personalised, super practical and uniquely beautiful gifts! They are machine washable, reusable and durable!

 Ch 25 or any nymber if you like to make it bigger

-Row 1: Turn your chain and work on the reverse side (bumpy side, see photo below).
-HDC in the third bump from the hook and across (total 23) This will create a better looking finished edge.
+Row 1: Turn your chain and work on the back side (bumpy side, see photo below).
+HDC in the third bump from the hook and across (total 23).
+This will create a better looking finished edge.

-Row 2: Ch 1, HDC in first stitch and across.
-Change colour to Peach at the end of the row and carry the Off-White yarn (refer to video below if not sure how to carry yarn)
+Row 2: Ch 1, turn.
+HDC in first stitch and across.
+Change colour to Peach at the end of the row and carry the Off-White yarn all the way until you switch back to it.
+(Refer to video below if not sure how to change colour and carry yarn up the side)

-Row 3: Ch 1, SC across, switch colour to OW.
+Row 3: Ch 1, SC in first and across the row, switch colour to OW in the last St.

 Row 6-26: repeat rows 3-5